MarkBaggett/reassembler/README.md

  - [Linux](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=c30f1fc041b74ecdb072dd44f858750414b8b19f)
 : The Linux OS's have begun silently ignoring overlapping IPv4 fragments.
 IPv6 rejects them by defalt.

  - [Windows](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180022): The posted "Fix" requires that you turn off ALL fragment reassembly, not just overlaps.
 It is not enabled by default.
+I have been unable to get any Windows OS to respond to overlaps since Vista.

  - Macintosh: Tested on 10-16-2020 and it was still reassembling overlapping fragments without complaint.

 ---

 ### Installing